wp-plugins/ninjafirewall/readme.txt

 = Watch your website traffic in real time =

 **Live Log** lets you watch your website traffic in real time.
 It displays connections in a format similar to the one used by most HTTP server logs.
-You can enable/disable the monitoring process, change the refresh rate, clear the screen, enable automatic vertical scrolling, change the log format, select which traffic you want to view (HTTP/HTTPS) and the timezone as well.

-Because it communicates directly with the firewall, i.e., without loading any WordPress core file, Live Log is fast, light and it will not affect your server load, even if you set its refresh rate to the lowest value (5 seconds).
+Because it communicates directly with the firewall, i.e., without loading any WordPress core file, **Live Log** is fast, light and it will not affect your server load, even if you set its refresh rate to the lowest value (5 seconds).

 = Events Notification =